Mogball/ember-local-forage/README.md

 See the [CHANGELOG](CHANGELOG.md)

 ## Usage

-The documentation is for versions `>= 1.0.0` if you are looking for older versions look [here](https://github.com/funkensturm/ember-local-storage/tree/v0.1.5#readme).

 If you upgrade from a version `<= 0.1.5` you need to set a `legacyKey` on the computed `storageFor`:
 ```javascript
 export default Ember.Component.extend({